xregistry/spec/core/spec.md

 #### Creating or Updating Resources and Versions

-These APIs follow the overall pattern described in the [Creating or Updating Entities in a Resource Collection](#creating-or-updating-entities-in-a-registry-collection) section.
+These APIs follow the overall pattern described in the [Creating or Updating Entities](#creating-or-updating-entities) section.
 Any variations will be called out.

-The following query parameters MAY be used:
+The following query parameter MAY be used:
 - `inline` - see [inlining](#inlining) section for more information
-- `setdefaultversionid` - see [Default Version of a Resource](#default-version-of-a-resource) for more information and for how the "default" Version of a Resource is determined

-Creating and updating of Resources via HTTP MAY be done using the HTTP `POST` or `PUT` methods as described below:
+Creating and updating of Resources via HTTP MAY be done using the HTTP `POST`, `PUT` or `PATCH` methods as described below:

-`POST /GROUPs/gID/RESOURCEs[?meta&inline&setdefaultversionid=vID]`
+`POST /GROUPs/gID/RESOURCEs[?meta&inline]`

 Where:
 - This API MUST create or update one or more Resources within the specified